 Diving is a gear-intensive sport.
-Learn what gear you need and how to recognize and fix gear problems.
-Use this checklist as a quick reference to help pack and prepare for your dives.
-Dive gear is life support equipment, make sure it works before you dive!
+Learn what to use and problems to look for.
+Use this checklist to help pack and prepare for dives.
+Dive gear is life support equipment.
+Make sure it works before you dive!
 This list should not replace training and certification from a recognized dive training agency, seek training before using any new dive equipment.

-Steel and aluminum tanks are both common.
-In the US, steel tanks have rounded bottoms whereas aluminum tanks are flat.
+Steel and aluminum are common cylinder materials.
+In the US, steel tanks have rounded bottoms whereas aluminum tanks are flat-bottomed.

-Steel tanks are popular with cold water divers because they are usually more negatively buoyant than aluminum ones.
-Divers with a negatively buoyant steel tank don't have to wear as much lead.
-Aluminum tanks are common in warm water locales and as additional tanks for tec diving or as a backup gas supply.
+Steel tanks usually sink more (they are more negatively buoyant) than comparably sized aluminum tanks.
+This makes them popular with cold water divers, who don't have to wear as much lead when using a steel tank.
+Aluminum tanks are common in warm locations and as additional tanks for tec diving or as a backup gas supply because they are closer to neutrally buoyant.

-Check the shoulder markings (and bottom) for the capacity and service (fill) pressure - usually in PSI. https://www.xsscuba.com/cylinder-markings
+Check the shoulder markings (and bottom) for the capacity and service (fill) pressure in PSI or bar.
+1 bar = 14.5 PSI https://www.xsscuba.com/cylinder-markings .
+Tanks and pressure gauges in the US are usually rated in PSI.

 Note the capacity, often marked on the shoulder.
 In the US it is customary to express capacity in cubic feet of gas.
 80 cubic foot aluminum tanks are the most common.
 During your dives, log the capacity of your tank, your starting and ending pressure, and your average depth (logged by your dive computer).
 This will allow you to calculate your gas consumption rate.
-About 0.5 cubic feet (at the surface) is typical.
+About 0.5 cubic feet (at the surface) is typical for an adult male at rest.
 Knowing your consumption rate, you can calculate if the tank you've chosen for your dive has enough gas to complete your dive as planned.

 Verify the tank has been hydrostatically tested, "hydro'd", within the last 5 years.
 Hydro dates are stamped into the metal on the shoulder of the tank.
-For example: 03/21 which indicates March, 2021.
+For example: 03/21 would indicate a hydro test in March of 2021.
 Month and date will be separated by a special mark of the tester.
 Find the most recent date stamp.
 Don't use tanks with expired hydros.

 Verify the tank has been visually inspected or"VIP'd" within the last year.
 The VIP checks for cracks, corrosion, and a functioning valve seal.
 This is indicated by a sticker, usually punched on the month, year, and date of inspection.
 Do not use it if it is out of date.